AP-Frank/mini-mt/README.md

     In any case the user does not need to worry about the interface names as the Pis discover antenna by MAC address.

+- *Old Configuration Autostart*

+    When a client is started, it detects if a configuration (aka an airodump command) from a previous run is found.
+In that case it immediately executes this command, and after that will try to contact the server to fetch a new configuration.
+If that fails it will keep running the old command.

+    Currently only the airodump command from the previous configuration is used, all other settings (e.g., the servers IP address) are drawn from the current configuration file of the client.